 Operating lease assets and liabilities are recognized at the lease commencement date based on the present value of the lease payments over the lease term using the discount rate implicit in the lease if readily determinable.
 If the rate implicit is not readily determinable, the Company utilizes its incremental borrowing rate based upon the available information at the lease commencement date.
 ROU assets are further adjusted for items such as initial direct costs, prepaid rent, or lease incentives.
 Operating lease payments are expensed using the straight-line method as an operating expense over the lease term.
 The Company's lease terms may include options to extend the lease when it is reasonably certain that the Company will exercise that option.
 Finance lease assets are amortized to depreciation expense using the straight-line method over the shorter of the useful life of the related asset or the lease term.
-Finance lease payments are bifurcated into (i) a portion that reduces the finance lease liability associated with the lease.
+Finance lease payments are bifurcated into (i) a portion that is recorded as interest expense and (ii) a portion that reduces the finance lease liability associated with the lease.